What to know about the home appraisal process

 Your lender orders the appraisal to be performed by a licensed appraiser.
-However, you, the borrower, are typically required to pay for it.
-The cost appears on the Closing Disclosure as part of your closing costs.
+However, the borrower is typically required to pay for it.
+The cost—about $300 to $400, according to HomeAdvisor—appears on the Closing Disclosure as part of the closing costs.

 What determines a home’s value?

-- Comparable properties that have sold recently, especially those that are similar in size and location to the home you are buying.
+Like a real estate agent, an appraiser looks at recent sales of homes, especially those that are similar in size and location to the home being purchased.
 Their sale prices are usually the most important factor.

-- Size and features of the home and property, including the number of bedrooms and baths
+An appraiser will assess the size and features of the home and property, including the number of bedrooms and baths.

 What’s the difference between an appraisal and an inspection?